rigueiro/proj-boilerplate/README.md

 # proj-boilerplate
-Boilerplate repo to quickly start a new project with latest rocking libraries and best practises.
+Boilerplate repo to quickly kick of new projects with latest rocking libraries and best practises.

+Stack:

+React
+Bem
+Redux
+Typescript
+Jest
+Webpack